 5. Will this strategy work for new websites?

-Yes, broken link building is one of the more successful white-hat techniques for newer websites to build authority, particularly where the content presented is valuable and well-researched.
+Yes, broken link building is one of the more effective white-hat techniques for newer websites to build authority, particularly when the content is valuable and well-researched.

 Author Bio